acuminous/zUnit/README.md

         - SKIPPED (0ms)

     Summary
-      Passed: 1, Skipped: 1, Failed: 0, Duration: 2ms
+      Tests: 2, Passed: 1, Skipped: 1, Failed: 0, Duration: 2ms

     ```

-## Composing Test Suites
+## Composing Test Suites Explicitly
-Because zUnit doesn't walk the filesystem to discover tests suites, you need to define them explicitly.
 This easiest way of doing this is by creating a main suite and including others from it. e.g.

 ```js
 const { describe, include } = require('zunit');